In Asia, BlackBerry's RIM sees a glimmer of hope

 More importantly, are poorer Indonesians going to bite?
 RIM believes it can persuade some of those millions of users of the more basic feature phones to upgrade.
 But Slamet, the office boy, illustrates how thin the line is between those who can afford one and those who can't afford to keep one.
 "The biggest challenge for RIM is price," said Sarwoto Atmosutarno, CEO of one of the largest cellular operators, Telkomsel.
 "Indonesia, like India, is a volume game industry."

-RIM said the Curve would sell in India for 10,990 rupees, and about the same in Indonesia.
+RIM said the Curve would sell in India for 10,990 rupees ($210), and about the same in Indonesia.

 Also, the key attraction of the BlackBerry for many - its Messenger function — is less of the unassailable citadel it once was.
 The growing popularity of messaging services such as WhatsApp that use a cellphone's data connection offer a cheap alternative to SMS — as well as a way to build BBM-like groups without having to own a BlackBerry.